The David Clayton-Thomas Show

-The David Clayton-Thomas Show is a Canadian television music miniseries which aired on CBC Television in 1973.
+The David Clayton-Thomas Show is a Canadian television music and variety series which aired on CBC Television in 1973.

 Premise

 The series was produced shortly after David Clayton-Thomas's departure from Blood, Sweat and Tears.
 Each episode featured three parts, a studio performance, a jam session and a production number.

 The title sequence of the episodes featured Clayton-Thomas chauffeured in a Rolls-Royce as he travelled to the studio.
 Other musicians featured on the series were members of bands such as Dr. Music, Lighthouse and Motherlode.
 Trevor Lawrence was the series conductor and musical arranger.

 Scheduling

-This half-hour series was broadcast on Mondays at 7:30 p.m. from 25 June to 9 July 1973.
+Three episodes of the half-hour series were broadcast on Mondays at 7:30 p.m. from 25 June to 9 July 1973.